IJuanTM/simpl/add-ons/auth/README.md

 1. Update `.env` with your database and mail credentials
 2. Run `composer install` (if needed)
-3. Run `composer migrate` to create the database tables, then `composer seed` to populate default roles/data - this picks up auth's registered migrations/seeders automatically
+3. Run `composer migrate` (or `composer docker:migrate` if you're using Docker) to create the database tables, then `composer seed` (`docker:seed`) to populate default roles/data - this picks up auth's registered migrations/seeders automatically
 4. Manually merge `src/views/parts/layout/header.phtml` for navigation links (if needed)
 5. Run `npm run build` to compile assets